crazyBaboon/GMP-examples/README.md

 # GMP-examples

-Examples illustrating the use of the GNU MP library
+Examples illustrating the use of the GNU MP library.

+Factorials, exponentiation, Fibonacci numbers, you name it...